samueldy/certbot-rancher/README.md

 - `ENDPOINT_URL` - The to use to login to Rancher (for example: https://rancher2.spin.nersc.gov/v3).
 - `CONTEXT` - The rancher project id.
 - `EMAIL` - The email for certbot to use for notifications.
+- `LOGSDIR` - the location where you want logs from the `renew.sh` script described below to be stored.
+These can be put inside the image's temporary filesystem (e.g., somewhere under `/var/log`) or somewhere in persistent storage if you want to retain them.

 The following secret should be mounted into the workload:
 - `/secrets/bearer-token` - This should contain the bearer token to be used for `rancher login`.